 - Export Credit (not applicable to RRBs and LABs)

-The Export Credit extended as per the details below would be classified as priority sector.
+The Export Credit extended as per the details below would be classified as a priority sector.

-- Domestic Commercial Banks/ WoS of Foreign banks/ SFBs/ UCBs: Incremental export credit over corresponding date of the preceding year, up to 2 per cent of ANBC or CEOBE whichever is higher, subject to a sanctioned limit of up to ₹ 40 crore per borrower.
+- Domestic Commercial Banks/ WoS of Foreign banks/ SFBs/ UCBs: Incremental export credit over the corresponding date of the preceding year, up to 2 percent of ANBC or CEOBE whichever is higher, subject to a sanctioned limit of up to ₹ 40 crores per borrower.

 Loans to individuals for educational purposes, including vocational courses, not exceeding ₹ 20 lakh will be considered as eligible for priority sector classification.
 Loans currently classified as priority sector will continue till maturity

-The following housing loans are categorised as Priority Sector Advances;
+The following housing loans are categorized as Priority Sector Advances;

-- Loan for Construction and Purchase: Loans to individuals up to Rs.35 lakh in metropolitan centres (with population of ten lakh and above) and loans up to Rs.
-25 lakh in other centres for purchase/construction of a dwelling unit per family provided the overall cost of the dwelling unit in the metropolitan centre and at other centres should not exceed Rs.
+- Loan for Construction and Purchase: Loans to individuals up to Rs.35 lakh in metropolitan centers (with a population of ten lakh and above) and loans up to Rs.
+25 lakh in other centers for purchase/construction of a dwelling unit per family provided the overall cost of the dwelling unit in the metropolitan center and at other centers should not exceed Rs.
 45 lakh and Rs.
 30 lakh respectively.
 Existing individual housing loans of UCBs presently classified under PSL will continue as PSL till maturity or repayment.
-The housing loans to banks’ own employees will be excluded.
+The housing loans to banks’ employees will be excluded.

-- Loan for Repairs: Loans for repairs to damaged dwelling units of families up to Rs.10 lakh in metropolitan centres and up to Rs.
-6 lakh in other centres.
+- Loan for Repairs: Loans for repairs to damaged dwelling units of families up to Rs.10 lakh in metropolitan centers and up to Rs.
+6 lakh in other centers.

-- Loan for housing projects: The loans sanctioned by banks for housing projects exclusively for the purpose of construction of houses for economically weaker sections and low-income groups, the total cost of which does not exceed Rs.10 lakh per dwelling unit.
-For the purpose of identifying the economically weaker sections and low-income groups, the family income limit of Rs.3 lakh for EWS and Rs.
+- Loan for housing projects: The loans sanctioned by banks for housing projects exclusively for the construction of houses for economically weaker sections and low-income groups, the total cost of which does not exceed Rs.10 lakh per dwelling unit.
+To identify the economically weaker sections and low-income groups, the family income limit of Rs.3 lakh for EWS and Rs.
 6 lakh for LIG per annum, in alignment with the income criteria specified under the Pradhan Mantri Awas Yojana.

-- Loan to HFC: Bank loans to Housing Finance Companies (HFCs), approved by NHB for their refinance, for on-lending for the purpose of purchase/construction/ reconstruction of individual dwelling units or for slum clearance and rehabilitation of slum dwellers, subject to an aggregate loan limit of Rs.
+- Loan to HFC: Bank loans to Housing Finance Companies (HFCs), approved by NHB for their refinance, for on-lending for purchase/construction/ reconstruction of individual dwelling units or slum clearance and rehabilitation of slum dwellers, subject to an aggregate loan limit of Rs.
 20 lakh per borrower.